jamillazarev/numerator/README.md

 ![artwork.png](https://i.imgur.com/uxYVAoR.png)

 ## Usage
-Numerate using 2 flags:
-{current} – to place current frame number
-{total} – to place number of all slides.
+Numerate using 2 flags: {current} – to place current frame number and {total} – to place number of all slides.

 3 modes of direction: → ↘ ↓